15 Creative March Bullet Journal Theme Ideas

 Easy theme without thinking too much – just pick a color you want to feature and go for it!

-I love this cover page by Hayley who added a special twist to the color theme.
+I love this cover page by Hayley, who added a unique twist to the color theme.

 Those are always a good idea, especially the one Ela created – it has such a soft and uplifting atmosphere.

 With snow melting and the weather warming up, it’s perfect for getting your bicycle out for a ride.

 Add some flowers to the basket, and it becomes absolutely perfect for March.